 Unlike other juicers with high-speed chopping blades that create heat and impact shock, Greenstar® slowly and gently presses the juice out.

-This allows users to store their juice in the refrigerator for 72 hours, without any significant loss of nutritional value.
+This allows users to store their juice in the refrigerator for up to 72 hours without any significant loss of nutritional value.

 Greenstar® comes with a 12-year warranty – for household, not commercial use – and FREE shipping for all US states.